ATTX-project/ATTX-project.github.io/attx_project/ElasticSearch-with-Siren.md

 ### attx-es-api

-Plugin that provides simple query interface and then transforms those queries into ones that can be executed by the siren plugin.
+Plugin that provides simple query interface and then transforms those queries into ones that can be executed by the Siren plugin.

 Installation:

 Our plugin can be installed in the same manner as the other ones. [https://www.elastic.co/guide/en/elasticsearch/reference/1.4/modules-plugins.html](https://www.elastic.co/guide/en/elasticsearch/reference/1.4/modules-plugins.html)

-Releases can installed from github using the following command:
+Releases can installed from Github using the following command:

 ```shell
 bin/plugin --install <org>/<user/component>/<version>